AntCPLab/OpenCoral/doc/low-level.rst

     cout << "result: " << result << endl;
     output.Check(P);

-The output protocol follows the same blueprint except that it is necessary to call the checking in order to verify the outputs.
+The output protocol follows the same blueprint as the multiplication protocol.

 .. code-block:: cpp